-Custom software isn’t like a daily vente latte — it should come with zero feelings of guilt.
-If your company is considering custom software, you want to know that you’re going to see a return of one sort or another.
+If your company is considering custom software, you want to know that your investment will see a return.
 But each company is unique, and each project is different.
 How can you know what kind of return to expect?

 Software can deliver myriad benefits with calculable ROI, but not all will apply to your business.
 In this article, we’ll look at several of the most common, and offer some guidance on how to assess the business impact of each.
 Then you can choose the ones that apply to your situation and run the numbers.